Mineral Trade

 Sources: Natural Resources Canada, Statistics Canada.

-Mineral commodity exports represented a significant proportion of total exports for many provinces and territories.
-They accounted for nearly all the merchandise exports from Canada’s three territories and over a quarter for Newfoundland and Labrador, Quebec, Ontario and British Columbia.
+Mineral commodity exports made up a substantial portion of total exports for several provinces and territories.
+They comprised nearly all the merchandise exports from Canada’s three territories and over a quarter of the exports for British Columbia, Saskatchewan, Ontario, Quebec, and Newfoundland and Labrador.

 Tables